 The World Conservation Organization and the Secretariat of the Ramsar Convention publish a new theme for International Wetlands Day every year.
 The theme of World Wetlands Day 2021, 'Wetlands and Water', is that wetlands, water and life are inseparable.

 On the occasion of World Wetlands Day, we invite you to a remote lesson about wetlands.
-The distance learning lesson “Swamp and Man” of the program series “Destroyers of Natural Myths” of the LMNŠC Department of Nature and Ecological Education is led by the Foundation's expert dr. Jūratė Sendžikaitė.
+The distance learning lesson “Mire and Man” of the program series “Destroyers of Natural Myths” of the LMNŠC Department of Nature and Ecological Education is led by the Foundation's expert dr. Jūratė Sendžikaitė.